 Lithuania (capital Vilnius) and neighboring countries

-Lithuania gained membership in the World Trade Organization and joined the EU in May 2004.
-Despite Lithuania's EU accession, Lithuania's trade with its Central and Eastern European neighbors, and Russia in particular, accounts for a significant share of total trade.
+World Factbook as of October 2014: Lithuania gained membership in the World Trade Organization and joined the EU in May 2004.
+Despite its EU accession, Lithuania's trade with its Central and Eastern European neighbors, and Russia in particular, accounts for a significant share of total trade.
 Foreign investment and business support have helped in the transition from the old command economy to a market economy.
-Lithuania's economy grew on average 8% per year for the four years prior to 2008 driven by exports and domestic demand.
-However, GDP plunged nearly 15% in 2009 - the three former Soviet Baltic republics were among the hardest hit by the 2008-09 financial crisis.
-In 2009, the government launched a high-profile campaign, led by Prime Minister KUBILIUS, to attract foreign investment and to develop export markets, and the government's steadfast commitment to broad economic reforms has been vital in Lithuania's quick recovery from a deep recession - GDP grew 1.3% in 2010 and jumped 5.8% in 2011, making Lithuania one of the fastest growing economies in the EU.
-However, unemployment - at 15.6% in 2011 - remains stubbornly high.
-Lithuania in 2011 also began to unbundle its energy networks in order to reduce its dependence on Russian energy.
+The three former Soviet Baltic republics were among the hardest hit by the 2008-09 financial crisis.
+The government's efforts to attract foreign investment, to develop export markets, and to pursue broad economic reforms has been key to Lithuania's quick recovery from a deep recession, making Lithuania one of the fastest growing economies in the EU...
+Under the Conservative Party's leadership, Lithuania raised the monthly minimum wage in January 2012 nearly 25% over 2011.
+In January 2013, the new Social Democrat-led government increased the minimum wage another 25% over January 2012.
+Despite government efforts, unemployment remains high."

 Economic growth